Opuntia engelmannii var. lindheimeri

 Opuntia engelmannii Salm-Dyck ex Engelm. var. lindheimeri (Engelm.)
 Parfitt & Pinkava

-Texas pricklypear, Prickly Pear, Texas Prickly Pear
+Texas Prickly Pear, Lindheimer's Prickly Pear, Lindheimer Prickly Pear

 Synonym(s): Opuntia engelmannii var. alta, Opuntia engelmannii var. cacanapa, Opuntia engelmannii var. dulcis, Opuntia engelmannii var. texana, Opuntia lindheimeri, Opuntia lindheimeri var. lehmannii

 Texas Prickly Pear often grows to 5 feet tall.
 It may be erect or spreading, with a more or less definite trunk.
 The pads are green to blue-green, round to oval, 4-10 inches long.
 The tubercles are 1 1/2-2 1/2 inches apart.
 The 1-6 spines are yellow, which distinguishes this species from O. phaeacantha varieties.
 One spine is longer than the rest, about 4 1/2 inches.
 Occasionally a plant is spineless.
 The flowers, 2-5 inches across, are often crowded on the edge of the pad.
 They have several greenish-yellow sepals.
 Petals vary from yellow to yellow-orange to red, often with the whole range of colors on one plant.
 Flowers have 1 pistil and many yellow stamens.
 The fruit is a prickly pear, maturing purple, very seedy.